Mental Health Facilities Cheshire, CT

 Rushford At Cheshire

 Rushford At Cheshire is a mental health treatment center in Cheshire, CT, located at 680 South Main Street, 6410 zip code area.
-Rushford At Cheshire provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
-Rushford At Cheshire offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and group therapy to young adults, adults and seniors 65 or older.
-Rushford At Cheshire also supports people with traumatic brain injury, people with PTSD and active duty military.
-Additional services at Rushford At Cheshire consist of psychosocial rehabilitation services, education services and mentoring/peer support/consumer-run services.
+Rushford At Cheshire provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Rushford At Cheshire offers couples/family therapy, cognitive behavioral therapy and behavior modification to adults, young adults and seniors 65 or older.
+Rushford At Cheshire also supports military families, people with traumatic brain injury and people requiring dual diagnosis treatment.
+Additional services at Rushford At Cheshire consist of family psychoeducation, suicide prevention services and psychosocial rehabilitation services.

 Learn More